chisaiki/AlgorithmsStudy/Sorting/Merge Sort/Notes.md

 Divides the array in half recursively: log n levels of recursion
 At each level, you process all n elements total

+The n in O(nlogn) represents a linear pass through all elements in the input.
+The log(n) portion represents the number of times the input is split or reduced in size

 ## Space Complexity
 $O(N)$
 Why?